CU-Assignments/Assignment1_ADBMS/README.md

-1. Basic SQL Queries
+## 1. Basic SQL Queries

-                     1.Retrieve all records from the Student table.
+- Retrieve all records from the Student table.
-                     2.Get names and cities of all students.
+- Get names and cities of all students.
-                      3.Find students who are from Mumbai.
+- Find students who are from Mumbai.
-                      4.List students who are older than 21.
+- List students who are older than 21.
-                      5.Find students enrolled in the B.Tech course.
+- Find students enrolled in the B.Tech course.
-                      6.Retrieve student details where the name starts with "A".
+- Retrieve student details where the name starts with "A".
-                      7.Display the total number of students.
+- Display the total number of students.
-                      8.Show all unique cities in the Student table.
+- Show all unique cities in the Student table.
-                      9.Find students whose names end with "a".
+- Find students whose names end with "a".
-                      10.Retrieve student details where the course is either BBA or BCA.
+- Retrieve student details where the course is either BBA or BCA.

-3. SQL Commands
+## SQL Commands

-                     1. Write a query to create a Student table.
+                     -- Write a query to create a Student table.
-                      2.Add a new column phone_number to the Student table.
+                      --Add a new column phone_number to the Student table.
-                      3.Insert a new student with details of your choice.
+                      --Insert a new student with details of your choice.
-                      4.Update the course of Riya Sharma to "MCA".
+                      --Update the course of Riya Sharma to "MCA".
-                      5.Delete all students from Delhi.
+                      --Delete all students from Delhi.
-                      6.Write a query to remove the Marks table from the database.
+                      --Write a query to remove the Marks table from the database.

-4. SQL Joins
+## SQL Joins

                       1.Retrieve student names and their marks using an INNER JOIN.
                       2.List all students along with their marks (even if some students don't have marks).
                       3.Get all students who haven't scored any marks.